calumpwebb/farmers-market/README.md

 # Farmers Market

-A marketplace of fresh, organic Claude Code goodies - skills, agents, and more.
+A marketplace of fresh, organic Claude Code produce - skills, agents, and more.

 ## Install